tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 `head` can also print out the first few character instead of the first few lines.

 `tail` does the opposite of `head`.

 The tail command has a handy feature to continuously show the last n lines of a file that changes all the time.
 This `-f` option is often used by system administrators to check on log files.

+After your system is running, many kernel messages are sent to the `/var/log/messages` file.
+So, for example, if you want to see what happens when you plug in a USB drive, you can type `tail -f /var/log/messages` and watch as devices and mount points are created.

 ---